YuKiFdo/mlsa-logbook/Events/01 - Build AI Solutions with Microsoft Technologies, 13,05,2024 (In-Person)/Readme.md

-# Getting Started with Microsoft 365
+# Build AI Solutions with Microsoft Technologies

-On March 7th, 2023, the "Getting Started with Microsoft 365" session brought together students from the NIBM Kurunegala branch for a hands-on experience with usage of Microsoft 365 services and apps by providing instructions for setting up their university-issued Microsoft 365 account.
+On May 13th, 2024, the "Build AI Solutions with Microsoft Technologies" session brought together students from the NIBM Kurunegala branch for a hands-on experience with Azure AI Services and Developer Tools.

-#MSFTStudentAmbassadors #MLSA #Microsoft365 #MicrosoftLearn #Beginner #Microsoft365forStudents #NIBMCS #NIBM
+#MSFTStudentAmbassadors #MLSA #Microsoft365 #MicrosoftLearn #Beginner #Microsoft365forStudents #NIBM

 ## Event Post